-Requirements for submission of an AFSL/ACL application or variation to ASIC
+Requirements for submission of an AFSL/Credit Licence application or variation to ASIC

-For each fit and proper person, ASIC requires applicants to provide the following information:
+For each fit and proper person, ASIC requires applicants to provide the following supporting documentation:

-a bankruptcy check obtained from the Australian Financial Security Authority; and
+a bankruptcy check obtained from the Australian Financial Security Authority (less than 12 months old); and

 a completed Statement of Personal Information.

-If a fit and proper person has answered yes to any question contained under the Statement of Personal Information, ASIC requires a separate attachment that includes individual details regarding their past conduct or order.
+If a fit and proper person has answered yes to any question contained within the Statement of Personal Information, ASIC requires a separate attachment that includes details regarding the individual’s past conduct or order.

-Fit and Proper Person requirements under an ACL
+Fit and Proper Person requirements under a Credit Licence

-Before granting an ACL, ASIC must be satisfied that a fit and proper person:
+Before granting a Credit Licence, ASIC must be satisfied that a fit and proper person:

 is competent to operate a credit business.
 This is demonstrated by the person’s knowledge, skills and experience;